This briefing looks at changes that have been made to carer’s benefits in Scotland due to the outbreak of coronavirus disease (COVID-19).

 Late claims due to coronavirus

-Until 30 September 2020, if you met all of the conditions but could not claim a young carer grant before you turned 19 due to the coronavirus outbreak, you can still make a late claim.
+If you met all of the entitlement conditions but could not claim a young carer grant before you turned 19 due to the coronavirus outbreak, you can still make a late claim.
 If it is accepted that your claim was late due to the coronavirus outbreak, you can still be awarded a grant.
 You must have met the rules above on a day when you were still 18 to qualify.
 For example, if you had only been caring for 6 weeks when you turned 19, you will not get a grant.

 Make sure you submit your claim if this is why it is late, even if the website says that you will not qualify.
 If your claim is refused you should challenge the decision and explain why the outbreak meant that you could not claim in time.